 Delegates: Four high school youth are elected at Camp to be full, voting delegates at Diocesan Convention.
 This is a great honor and privilege and a rarity in many diocese.

-Pages: Youth in grades 8-12 are invited to be pages at Diocesan Convention in Topeka.
-Pages pass out and collect ballots during the business session of convention.
+Pages: Youth in grades 8-12 and college students are invited to be pages at Diocesan Convention in Topeka.
+Pages pass out and collect ballots during the business session of convention on Saturday.

-Acolytes: Youth are needed to be acolytes at the convention opening Eucharist on Friday afternoon at the Cathedral.
+Acolytes: Youth and college students are needed to be acolytes at the convention opening Eucharist on Friday afternoon at 4 pm at the Cathedral.

 Compline: Every-other-year, youth offer our traditional youth event Compline service on Friday night after the banquet.
-In 2017, Campus Ministries will be leading Compline but may ask for assistance from the youth.
+In 2018, Youth will be leading this service.

 Where: Youth will stay at Upton Hall, 835 SW Polk St., Topeka, KS